 School of Social Work faculty and students lead interdisciplinary projects that bring understanding to critical social problems, and develop and implement real solutions to address them.
-Below are some examples of these research projects’ impact on our communities.
+Below are some examples of the impact of recent research projects on communities in Texas and across the nation.
 See a full list of research projects here.

-A TEXAS BORDER COUNTY GETS IN SHAPE: Social work researchers help Starr County transform to offer healthy choices to its residents, including fresh veggies from school gardens, a mobile farmer’s market, new safe areas to exercise, and new tobacco-free areas.
+A TEXAS BORDER COUNTY GETS IN SHAPE: Dr. Catherine Cubbin and her research team help Starr County transform to offer healthy choices to its residents, including fresh veggies from school gardens, a mobile farmer’s market, new safe areas to exercise, and new tobacco-free areas.

 CHANGING HEALTH OUTCOMES, ONE PERSON AT A TIME: Evidence-based interventions developed by the Health Behavior and Research and Training institute help Americans live healthier lives.